[Last updated: Friday 16 April]

 These continue to be challenging times for cinemas across the UK.
 As ever, the ICO is here to help and support you.
 Get in touch if you’d like to talk: firstname.lastname@example.org

-You can find up to date information about the restrictions in Wales on the Welsh Government website.
+You can find up to date information about the current restrictions in Wales on the Welsh Government website.

-During this lockdown period cinemas must be closed.
 You can read the full guidance on the Scottish Government website.

-During this period, cinemas are not permitted to open.
 You can find up to date information on the restrictions on the nidirect website.